A Morgadinha dos Canaviais (film)

 A Morgadinha dos Canaviais is a 1949 Portuguese film directed by Caetano Bonucci and Amadeu Ferrari, featuring Eunice Muñoz as Madalena and Maria Matos as Vitória.

-The film is based on the romance novel of the same name by Portuguese novelist Júlio Dinis, published in 1868.
+The film is based on the romance novel, A Morgadinha dos Canaviais (1868), by Portuguese novelist Júlio Dinis, published in 1868.
 Set in the nineteenth century, the story revolves around Madalena Constança, a girl of great beauty and generosity.